Development Applications

 PROJECT TIMELINE:

-Planning Board: January 2, 2024 at 6 PM – Planning Board Public Hearing
+Planning Board: September 3rd at 6:00 PM – Planning Board Public Hearing

-City Council: January 8, 2024 at 6 PM – City Council Public Hearing
+City Council: September 23rd at 6:00 PM – City Council Public Hearing

-The Planning Board public hearing will be held in the Sophie Moiese conference room in the Missoula County Courthouse (200 W Broadway St.) Planning Board meeting agendas and information will be posted here: https://missoulacomt.portal.civicclerk.com/?category_id=33
+The Planning Board public hearing will be held in the Sophie Moise conference room in the Missoula County Courthouse (200 W Broadway St.) Planning Board meeting agendas and information will be posted here: https://missoulacomt.portal.civicclerk.com/?category_id=33

 City Council meetings will be held in City Council Chambers (140 W Pine St.) Meeting agendas and information will be posted here: https://www.ci.missoula.mt.us/1149/AgendasWebcastsMinutes